 In the Honours degree programme, academic knowledge and understanding will reinforce and support the development of practical skills to equip the student with the knowledge base and skills relevant to this very broad area of applied science.
 Compulsory modules in level 4 provide the student with a basic understanding of science and anatomical concepts.
 This knowledge is expanded in the subsequent modules at levels 5 and 6 with the option modules enabling the student to specialise in areas of particular interest to them as well as developing investigative skills for research.
 Equine Science students at level 4 through to level 6 are taught by subject specialists who have had experience in equine related industry.
 The programme prepares graduates for the future needs of the equine industry in the UK and abroad, the nature of the academic programmes gives students the opportunity to work within the industry during vacation periods which will be encouraged to add to their personal vocational and practical skills in addition to knowledge base.
-Those students that wish to develop their vocational skills can do so by completing 40 weeks in placement, as part of a placement award.
+Those students that wish to develop their vocational skills can do so by completing the integrated placement year.